QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Introduction

 \emph{Ouroboros v1} (v1) \cite{kiayias2017ouroboros} achieves high $tps$ and better $t_f$ than Bitcoin.
 However, for a blockchain protocol to be completely secure, it must be immune to \emph{fully adaptive corruption}s (FACs), i.e., a \emph{dynamic adversary}.
 Ouroboros v1 is not immune to FACs. \emph{Ouroboros Praos} (Praos) \cite{david2018ouroboros} uses a different BPSM.
-Praos does solve the security weakness, but does not improve performance.
+Praos does solve the security weakness but does not improve performance.
 While both \emph{Ouroboros Genesis} \cite{badertscher2018ouroboros} and \emph{Ouroboros Crypsinous} \cite{kerber2018ouroboros} protocols enhance the Ouroboros protocol, they too do not improve performance.
+Ouroboros Chronos \cite{ouroboros_chronos} fixes the clock synchronization problem and leverages PoS to establish a common notion of global time without a global clock.